getlantern/gost/README.md

 gost
 ==========
 gost is like a vendoring `go get` that uses Git subtrees.
-It is useful for producing repeatable builds and for making coordinates changes across multiple Go packages hosted on GitHub.
+It is useful for producing repeatable builds and for making coordinated changes across multiple Go packages hosted on GitHub.

 When you `gost get`, any packages that are hosted on GitHub will be sucked in as